leighmacdonald/uncletopia/README.md

 `make` or `ansible-playbook deploy.yml`

-## Git Workflow

-This repo is meant as a template / master.
-Your private customizations should be in your local repository only.
-Below is a demonstration of the workflow for contributing changes back:

 ## External config source

 To be able to use this repo with your own private configs, there is an included helper script included: `add_configs.sh`